ncsa/Delta_doc/docs/source/user_guide/services.rst

 Recommended noVNC Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - The Delta team recommends disabling compression for the best performance.
-Note that graphics performance will mostly depend on the graphics capabilities of your desktop computer.
+Graphics performance will mostly depend on the graphics capabilities of your desktop computer.
 We have seen the best performance when using a gaming-style laptop with a discrete GPU.

   ..  figure:: images/services/ood-desktop-settings-compression.png
       :alt: noVNC Desktop settings window showing "Compression level" slider set all the way to the left (off).

-- Adjust the display resolution to best fit your browser tab and local display with the Linux desktop display settings.
+- Adjust the display resolution to best fit your browser tab and local display in the Linux desktop display settings.
 Right-click on the desktop background and select **Applications**, then **Settings**, then **Display**.

   ..  figure:: images/services/ood-desktop-settings-display.png
       :alt: In noVNC Desktop, right click the background and choose "Applications", then "Settings", then "Display".